GO citation policy and license

 If you used a specific software/analysis tool in your research, in addition to the two publications above, please also cite the tool used according to the following list:

-If you wish to cite data provided by the Gene Ontology project, either from AmiGO or the files downloaded from the GO website, please state the release date and/or version number of the data.
+If you wish to cite data provided by the Gene Ontology project, either from AmiGO or the files downloaded from the GO website, please state the release date and/or version number of the data, preferably both; e.g. “2019-01-01” or “10.5281/zenodo.2529950”.
 Both annotation and ontology data may change over time, and to reproduce the results of an analysis, it is important that the same initial GO data is used.

 If you intend to use the logo on your website, please include a link to the GO home page, http://geneontology.org.
 Please contact the GO Helpdesk if you need a larger or higher resolution version.
 The logo is subject to our use and license.

-All information on this website is copyright © 1999– Gene Ontology Consortium.
+All information on this website is copyright © 1999–2019 Gene Ontology Consortium.
 Permission to use the information contained in this database was given by the researchers and institutes who contributed or published the information.
-Users of the database are solely responsible for compliance with any copyright restrictions, including those applying to the author abstracts.
-Documents from this server are provided "AS-IS" without any warranty, expressed or implied.
+Users of the data are solely responsible for compliance with any copyright restrictions.
+Documents from this server are provided “AS-IS” without any warranty, expressed or implied.